teamteamdev/ugragatekeeper/README.md

 ## How to use

-Use attached pipenv or Nix package.
+Use attached poetry or Nix package.